Specific characteristics: sound (mp3)

 Juvenile emperors are remarkable smaller with a size of 90 cm à 1 m.

 They weight between 30 and 40 kg, with great fluctuations during the year.
+Males can lose up to half of their weight, while incubating their egg.

 © Kevin Schafer